 Two hours southwest of Washington DC, and tucked into the eastern edge of Shenandoah National Park, are the gorgeous, rolling Orange County hills that surround James Madison’s Montpelier.
 I first visited the area this summer on a mom & daughter trip to learn about our Founding Fathers.
 I am by no means a history buff.
-I will begrudgingly read some bit of history now and then as if some civic duty, with frequent stops to scan Instagram, daydream about visiting the Médoc, or just…you know…twirl my hair and stare at the ceiling… But, put me IN history…let me touch, smell and see it…and I’m there.
+I will begrudgingly read a bit of history now and then as if some civic duty, with frequent stops to scan Instagram, daydream, twirl my hair, stare at the ceiling… But, put me IN history…let me touch, smell and see it…and I’m there.
 So, there I was, via my ever-energetic momma, at a 3-day crash course on Jefferson, Madison & Monroe.
 We visited Monticello, Montpelier and Monroe’s Highland.
 Their homes were grand and thoughtful and serene.
-I was fascinated by the connection between these men; it left an impression on me.
+I was fascinated by the connection between these men.
 Most impressive to me, though, was how much these men were able to accomplish without the modern day conveniences of travel and communication.
 Jefferson, Madison & Monroe: statesmen, counterparts, mentors and friends.

 …and what would a horse race be without those stunning hats?
 Ladies, dig in to your inner Southern Belle.
 Gorgeous, colorful, elegant, eccentric, fun.

 Just as seriously as the ladies take their hats, Virginians pour every bit the amount of passion into their race day tailgates.
 From college football style tailgates to sophisticated spreads, it’s quite clear: the fans are committed.
-Although, it was hard to tell what the main attraction was at times– the culinary creations or the beautiful animals powering across the steeplechase track, glistening with sweat, faithfully committed to the competitive push of the jockey.
+It was hard to tell what the main attraction was at times: the culinary creations or the beautiful animals powering across the steeplechase track.
 I lovingly admired both.

 Virginia hams, mounds of fried chicken, shrimp cocktail, biscuits piled high, pies and cookies, sweet tea.
 It was overflowing.
 I stared and surveyed and ogled my way past the tailgates, making note of what I saw in the displays.
 I tucked the Virginia Ham Biscuit away into my mental recipe book.
 It’s a southern staple.
 Flaky biscuits, piled high with thinly sliced Virginia ham, accentuated by sweet and tangy mustard.
 It’s a race day classic.
 P.S….
 I left the races with a new cookbook.
 I’m not sure how that happened, but it did.
 The Southerner’s Cookbook, from the editors of Garden & Gun, added to the collection…

+Back home after the races and it was time to play around with some Virginia Ham Biscuits!
 Buttermilk biscuits you can melt into.
-My secret ingredient, oh… it’s the duck fat… and why stop there with the artistic “license”…?
+Secret ingredient, oh… it’s the duck fat… and why stop there with the artistic “license”…?
 While I dressed some of the biscuits with a homemade honey mustard (recipe follows), I heaped caramelized onion jam on top of the shaved ham of the next little sandwich I devoured.
 It was lovely.

 - Classic Buttermilk Biscuits